rkrish00568/krishnenduRoy_RISC_V_SOC_Tapeout-Program_VSD_WEEK3/PART2/README.md

 time at any node where we see latest transition after first rise clock edge
 ### for timing analysis we convert logic gates to nodes

+# Required Arrival Time
+time at any node where we expect latest transition within clock cycle

+## Slack = RAT - AAT

+AAT is expected to be less thn RAT at every node to meet design expectations

+## GBA = graph based analysis
+takes all worst case paths
+## PBA = path based analysis
+takes real path or actual path traced on silicon